-Geophysical Institute History - Part 3
+Geophysical Institute History "The Beginning" - Part 3

 Geophysical research at the University of Alaska also expanded in the new post-war era.
 Scientists conducted nouveau exploratory experiments into natural phenomenon and wrote monthly Research Reports for the Department of Terrestrial Magnetism "DTM."
-These reports emphasized the study of chief phenomena of the atmosphere concerning the aurora, electromagnetic wave propagation, meteors, night skylight, notilucent clouds, ozone, solar spectrum, and anomalous sound propagation.
+These reports emphasized the study of chief phenomena of the atmosphere concerning the aurora, electromagnetic wave propagation, meteors, night skylight, noctilucent clouds, ozone, solar spectrum, and anomalous sound propagation.

 The explosion of research produced new experimental equipment and international recognition.
 For example, A.L.
 Fitzgerald built a device to measure Earth's surface ozone.
 Stuart Seaton became the first scientist at University of Alaska to have research results published in a journal.
 He published "Experimental Determination of the Gyrofrequency" on research data obtained from the College Observatory in the very prominent international journal "Science."